 - EDFN-441 Digital Literacy: Learning and Leadership

-The Teacher Leader Endorsement Only option consists of the first five core courses and no electives.
-Students also have the opportunity to participate in a leadership summit where their seminar work and research can be presented.
+The Teacher Leader Endorsement-Only option consists of the first five courses and no electives.
+Teachers in this program also have the opportunity to participate in a leadership summit where their seminar work and research can be presented.

 View our Graduate Admission Requirements.
 Transfer credit earned outside of NEIU may be considered towards the master’s degree or endorsement.